 - Place 1/4 to 1/3 cup of filling at the base of the leaf, centered, about 1/2 inch above the edge.
 Do not over-stuff the leaves; you want a substantial amount of filling, but a good amount of cabbage leaf around the edges makes for easier rolling.

-- Fold the base of the leaf up and over the filling till it’s completely covered.
+- Fold the base of the leaf up and over the filling until it’s completely covered.

 - Fold the left edge of the leaf inward.
 Leave the right side of the leaf open.

-- Continue rolling the leaf till it’s completely rolled up (with the right end still loose/open).
+- Continue rolling the leaf until it’s completely rolled up (with the right end still loose/open).

 - Tuck the loose end of the leaf inward, pushing it into the filled center of the leaf.